reerant/my-react-app/README.md

 What to Watch App - Build with React <br /><br />

+What to Watch demo can be found at: https://what-to-watch-app.herokuapp.com/<br />

 This responsive application is created for searching movies by name or genre or sorting by most popular, top rated and upcoming options.
 Application uses The Movie Database TMDb API (https://developers.themoviedb.org/3/getting-started/introduction).
 Displays movies with posters, story overviews, release dates and ratings.<br />

 NOTE: After cloning the project, run the following:<br />